Irish Guards: Uniform

 Like the other Foot Guards regiments, the "Home Service Dress" of the Irish Guards is a scarlet tunic and bearskin.
 Buttons are worn in fours, reflecting the regiment's position as the fourth most senior Guards regiment, and the collar is adorned with embroided shamrock.
-They also sport a St. Patrick's blue plume on the right side of the bearskin.
+They also sport a St. Patrick's blue hackle (plume) on the right side of the bearskin.
 A plume of St Patrick's blue was selected because blue is the colour of the mantle and sash of the Order of St Patrick, a chivalric order, founded by George III of the United Kingdom for the Kingdom of Ireland in February 1783 from which the regiment also draws its cap star and motto.
 The Irish Guards pipers wear saffron kilts, green hose with saffron flashes and heavy black shoes known as brogues with no spats, a rifle green doublet with buttons in fours and a hat known as a caubeen.The regimental capstar is worn over the piper's right eye and is topped by a blue hackle.
 A green cloak with four silver buttons is worn over the shoulders and is secured by two green straps that cross over the chest.

 In "Walking-out Dress", the Irish Guards can be identified by the green band on their forage caps.
 Officers also traditionally carry a blackthorn cane.

 Like the other Guards regiments, they wear a khaki beret with the blue/red/blue Household Division backing patch on it.
 On the beret, ranks from Guardsman to Lance Sergeant wear a brass or staybrite cap badge, Sergeants and Colour Sergeants wear a bi-metal cap badge, Warrant Officers wear a silver plate gilt and enamel cap badge and commissioned officers of the regiment wear an embroidered cap badge.

 Prince William, who was then Colonel of the Irish Guards, wore the uniform of the Irish Guards at his wedding to Catherine Middleton.

 Motto

-The regiment takes its motto, Quis Separabit?, or "Who shall separate us?" from the Order of St Patrick.
+The regiment takes its motto, Quis Separabit?, or "Who shall separate us?", from the Order of St Patrick.

 Nickname

 The Irish Guards are known throughout the British Army as "the Micks" or "Fighting Micks."
-An earlier nickname, "Bob's Own", after Field Marshal Lord Roberts has fallen into disuse.
-The term "Mick" is an offensive term for a person of Irish descent; however it is proudly used internally within the regiment and has no negative connotation when referring to the Irish Guards.
+The term "Mick" is an offensive term for an Irish person; however it is proudly used internally within the regiment.